 Adding items to your inventory

-Adding inventory to your items
+Managing inventory levels for your items

-Reporting is also an important part of inventory management, not only for tracking the sales performance of your products but calculating the cost and profitability of those products too.
+Before you begin adding stock levels, ensure you've correctly entered a unit cost for each of your items, as reporting relies on accurate unit cost.
+Reporting is also an important part of inventory management, not only for tracking the sales performance of your products but calculating the cost and profitability of those products as well.

-- Unit cost: The cost of the item when you buy it from the supplier.
+Unit cost: The cost of the item when you buy it from the supplier.
 This is initially entered when adding a product to your product catalog and subsequently confirmed or updated (as needed) when creating purchase orders/receiving stock.
 The unit cost is then used to calculate the product's average cost.

 -